 Plus, I don’t want to run the drain into the concrete floor because that would be too permanent (and also not possible).
 Thankfully, there are a few YouTube videos I had to reference to come up with a solution.
 Mainly to add a pump to the bottom of the sink and drain up and over through the garage spaces.

-With having fermentors, I need to control the temperature of the entire space.
-But I don’t think it’s smart tapping into our existing HVAC system.
-So I had to research other systems.
+With fermenters, I need to control the temperature of the entire space.
+But I don’t think it’s brilliant tapping into our existing HVAC system.
+So I had to research other methods.

 That’s when I found out about mini-splits which would allow me to heat and cool the space independently from the rest of the house.
 This makes the most sense, but I’m still not sure how necessary it’ll be after it’s insulated and drywalled.